 - Consider asking for an informational interview.
 It is a low-risk and enjoyable way to get to know someone as well as to learn more about an industry and/or employer.
 Know how to communicate effectively in an email, voicemail, or in person.
 See this as a professional relationship (versus a social one) and conduct yourself in a professional manner.

 - Do your homework before approaching alumni.
 They will expect you know something about their industry and employer.
-Take advantage of the many career research resources available to you – like the Vault – or search LinkedIn for company pages.
+Take advantage of the many career research resources available to you through our Moodle site – like the Vault – or search LinkedIn for company pages.

 - Use strategy as you identify who you will contact and clearly communicate your goals.
 The VP or CEO of an organization may not be the best choice for your objectives.
 If you are trying to reach a senior executive, think about how you will interact with the “gatekeepers”, (ie. Secretaries, Assistants, etc.)